Quit Smoking, Anxiety, and Mental Health

 CDC data on smoking and depression in mental health conditions

-Two numbers matter here: the CDC reports that people with mental health conditions smoke cigarettes at a rate about 50% higher than people without those conditions source.
-A U.S. study also found that, three years later, 42% of continuing smokers had a mood disorder compared with 29% of quitters source.
+Two numbers matter here: the CDC reports that people with mental health conditions smoke cigarettes at a rate about 50% higher than people without those conditions CDC smoking data.
+A U.S. study also found that, three years later, 42% of continuing smokers had a mood disorder compared with 29% of quitters the NIH.

 Higher smoking rates do not mean cigarettes are necessary treatment.
 They often mean nicotine has become woven into stress, medication routines, social breaks, and relapse fear.